pmusau17/Platooning-F1Tenth/README.md

 # Docker <a name="Docker"></a>

-Install [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) to containerize and run GPU accelerated workloads.
-In order to run the simulation please install it.
+The first thing you will need to install is [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) which is used to containerize and run GPU accelerated workloads.
+The computer vision packages in this repository will run faster if you have a GPU.
+Visit the above link to do so.

 Additionally we make use of [Docker-Compose](https://docs.docker.com/compose/install/)  to define and run the simulation.
 Kindly install this as well.